Eudorajab1/websaw-workshop/docs/source/getting_started.rst

 You can now save and close the __init__.py

-Thats it .. lets check it out.
+Thats it.
+Lets check it out.

 In your terminal run the following:
 ::